bhuvangolhar/Data-Structures-and-Algorithms/Array/array_operations.md

 **2. Insertion in an Array:**

-Since arrays in Java have a fixed size, you cannot directly add a new element once the array is created.
-To insert a new element, you usually create a new array with one extra space and copy elements, adding the new one at the desired position.
+Since arrays in Java have a fixed size you cannot directly add a new element once the array is created.
+To insert a new element you usually create a new array with one extra space and copy elements adding the new one at the desired position.

 class InsertExample
 {